newsnowlabs/runcvm/README.md

-# RUNCVM Container Runtime
+# RunCVM Container Runtime

 ## Introduction

-RUNCVM (DocKer VM) is an experimental open-source Docker container runtime for Linux, created by Struan Bartlett at NewsNow Labs, that makes launching standard containerised workloads in VMs as easy as launching them in containers e.g.:
+RunCVM is an experimental open-source Docker container runtime for Linux, created by Struan Bartlett at NewsNow Labs, that makes launching standard containerised workloads in VMs as easy as launching them in containers e.g.:

 Launch an nginx VM listening on port 8080: